PostgREST/postgrest-docs/admin.rst

     {"hint":null,"details":null,"code":"42P05","message":"prepared statement \"0\" already exists"}

-  For session pooling, in any case:
+  And for session pooling, in any case:

   .. code:: json